kevinboone/grotz/README.md

 *grotz is actually a little fiddly to build, for any platform.*
 *There are binaries in various*
 *repositories, for Linux and Windows, but I have no idea how up to date* *they are.
-Although grotz is notionally still maintained (as of 2020),* *I have to confess that there has been little recent activity.*
+Although grotz is notionally still maintained (as of 2024),* *I have to confess that there has been little recent activity.*

+*Please note also that Frotz uses GTK2 (aka GTK+ 2.0).
+Both building* *and running it probably require dependencies that won't be installed* *by default on a modern Linux system.*

-grotz is a GTK port of Frotz -- the classic Z-code game engine. grotz, like Frotz, is intended for playing 'interactive fiction' games compiled for the Inform Z-machine platform.
+grotz is a GTK2 port of Frotz -- the classic Z-code game engine. grotz, like Frotz, is intended for playing 'interactive fiction' games compiled for the Inform Z-machine platform.
 Although the Z-machine is, in a sense, an archaic and defunct platform, many